Spontaneous and stimulus-induced coherent states of critically balanced neuronal networks: Results

-For larger values of $g_0$, the analytical approach encounters another difficulty besides the computational problems mentioned above.
+For larger values of $g_0$, the analytical approach encounters another difficulty in addition to the computational problems mentioned above.
 Fig.\ref{figure_single_EI_pair}(c) and (d) show that the trajectories of the mean activity are observed with frequencies that are obviously asymmetric with respect to the time reversal of the trajectories.
-Note that the mean activity overshoots immediately after it makes intermittent transitions between positive and negative values, and that the temporal order of the transitions and overshooting is never reversed.
-Analytical approaches such as a perturbative expansion around $g_0=0$, however, yield only symmetric solutions.
-This can be seen by taking the complex conjugate of the Fourier transforms of sample paths and checking that this operation does not change the realization probability (See Appendix \ref{perturbative_expansion_chaos}).
-This suggests the possibility of symmetry breaking with respect to time reversal.
-If a symmetry is broken, one cannot expect that the symmetry-breaking solution can be analytically continued from the symmetric solutions.
-In the following, we use a heuristic approach to seek clues to the occurrence and mechanism of such symmetry breaking.
+Note that the mean activity overshoots immediately after it makes an intermittent transition between positive and negative values, and that the temporal order of the transition and the overshooting is never reversed.
+Analytical approaches---such as a perturbative expansion around $g_0=0$---however, yield only symmetric solutions [see Appendix \ref{perturbative_expansion_chaos}].
+This inconsistency suggests the possibility of symmetry breaking with respect to time reversal.
+If a symmetry is broken, one cannot expect a symmetry-breaking solution to be obtained from a series expansion around the symmetric solutions.
+In the following, we use a heuristic approach to seek clues to the occurrence and mechanism of such symmetry breaking and to an understanding of the waveform of the mean activities for large $g_0$.